 GATHER THE WRITING TEAM

-Identify people in your organization who can help answer the RFP questions.
+Identify people in your organization who can help write the winning bid and answer the RFP questions.
 Ensure they can commit to drafting, editing, and finalizing.
 Don’t give a writing assignment to someone who is leaving for a 2-week vacation in the middle of the writing process.

 TELL YOUR STORY